gramener/gramex/gramex/apps/guide/auth/README.md

             membership:           # The following user object keys must match
                 gender: male      # user.gender must be male
                 locale: [en, es]  # user.locale must be en or es
+                email: [..., ...] # user.email must be in in this list

 If the `user` object has nested attributes, you can access them via `.`.
 For example, `attributes.cn` refers to `handlers.current_user.attributes.cn`.